Table of content

 This delay in customer service delivery can cause unpleasant experiences for a lot of customers.
 And, most customers won’t give you another chance after a bad experience.
 They might simply switch their bank.

 To avoid losing customers due to slow or poor customer service, you should use technology to speed up the process.
-A digital banking assistant or chatbot can tackle a significant share of customer queries for you.
+A digital banking assistant or a conversational AI chatbot can tackle a significant share of customer queries for you.
 This will free up some time for your customer care executives.

 Your executives can use this time to effectively handle complex issues as they no longer need to answer repetitive, mundane questions that can be answered by a chatbot.